Noé Perron: 2023–24 season

 Beginning the season at the 2023 CS Nebelhorn Trophy, Terreaux/Perron would finish the event in twelfth place.
 They would then go on to place fourth at the 2023 Master's de Patinage and eighth at the 2023 CS Warsaw Cup.

 After a fourth-place finish at the 2024 French Championships, Terreaux/Perron would finish the season by winning silver at the 2024 Ephesus Cup and bronze at the 2024 Bavarian Open.

 2024–25 season

 Terreaux/Perron started the season by finishing eighth at the 2024 CS Lombardia Trophy.
 They would subsequently place fifth at the 2024 Master's de Patinage.

 On May 6, 2025, Terreaux/Perron announced the end of their partnership via Instagram.

-Ice dance with Bashynska for Canada
+Ice dance with Nadiia Bashynska for Canada

 2025–26 season

 In May 2025, Perron was contacted by Ukrainian-Canadian ice dancer, Nadiia Bashynska, asking whether he would be interested in having a try-out with her to which he agreed.
 Following this, the pair decided to team-up and represent Canada.
 It was subsequently announced that they would split their time between training under Perron's longtime coaches, Olivier Schoenfelder, Marien de la Asuncion, and Muriel Zazoui as well as in Ontario under Scott Moir, Madison Hubbell, and Adrián Díaz.

+Bashynka/Perron opened their season with an eighth-place finish at the 2025 Skate Canada Challenge.
+They subsequently went on to finish tenth at the 2026 Canadian Championships.